ihucos/glaze/README.md

 To deinstall:
 ```
-$ sudo rm /usr/local/bin/gimp
-$ sudo rm -rf /opt/gimp/
+$ sudo rm -rf /usr/local/bin/gimp /opt/gimp/
 ```

 As already written, this should work on any linux distribution.
-Except from the tar binary to extract it, there are no dependencies, not even a shell is needed.
+Except from the tar binary to extract it, there are no dependencies, not even a shell os specific libc flavour is needed.

 ## How does this work?
 Unpacking this examples basically extract the following: